How to Save Money on Air Conditioning Costs

 Install energy-efficient ceiling fans and run them on hot days.
 If it's just a little too warm for comfort, use the ceiling fan without air conditioning.
 If it's hot enough to require air conditioning, using the ceiling fans at the same time allows you to raise the temperature setting by five degrees, which will reduce your costs.
 Use the ceiling fan only when you're in the room because running the fan doesn't lower the temperature.
 The moving air increases the amount of evaporation from your skin and helps cool you off.

 The darker the color of your home, the more heat it will absorb.
 So, if you're building, buying, or repainting, choose lighter colors for the exterior.
-Also, 30% of the heat in your house is absorbed through the roof.
+Also, about one-third of the heat in your house is absorbed through the roof.
 Make sure your attic is properly ventilated.
 Vents in the eaves allow cooler air to enter.
 A ridge vent or an attic fan can significantly reduce your cooling costs.
 Consider putting a reflective window tint on your windows to reduce the amount of heat that passes through.

 Any heat generated inside your home has to be removed by your cooling system.
 Avoid generating heat inside your home whenever practicable.
 Cook on an outdoor grill as often as possible, or use a crockpot and microwave oven.
 Use the 'air-dry' setting on your dishwasher.